L7K409 Risk MSc Postgraduate Taught 2017

 Understanding and managing risk is ultimately about choice.
 All elements of society, from individuals to governments, must make decisions – conscious or not – about the ways in which they perceive, interpret, balance, and mitigate risk.
 Risk permeates our day-to-day lives in ways that are now recognised to be much more complex than the hazard-vulnerability paradigm, which dominated risk research until the 1990s, recognised.
 A deeper understanding of the nature of risk, its emergence, and its interface and position within societies, has emphasised the need to take a much more complex view in which a general understanding of the ways in which risk is generated, experienced and managed needs to be combined with a specific understanding of particular science or policy areas.

-The primary aim of this Masters programme is to equip students with a general understanding of risk; whilst simultaneously providing specific training in elements of risk-related research.
+The primary aim of this Masters programme is to equip students with a general understanding of risk, whilst simultaneously providing specific training in elements of risk-related research.
+The MSc supports students in developing a strong social science perspective on risk.
 This will be achieved through an interdisciplinary framework for understanding risk from a variety of perspectives.
 Students will learn theoretical and practical approaches to identifying and framing risk, as well as the underlying physical and social mechanisms that generate it.
 They will also examine the relationship of risk to knowledge and policy, and will be made aware of the array of advanced tools and techniques to assess the physical and social dimensions of risk under conditions of uncertainty.
 They will also be trained in the substance and methods associated with a range of science and policy areas, and be expected to demonstrate that they can combine their general training in risk with their specific understanding of the substance and method associated with the chosen area, through either a research-based or a vocational dissertation.

 All students will undertake a suite of core modules (120 credits) which provide students with a range of skills and knowledge which result in a unique focus in risk combined with training in interdisciplinary research methods.
-These modules are Understanding Risk, Fundamentals of Risk Research, Risk Frontiers and the Dissertation.
+These modules are Understanding Risk, Risk, Science and Communication, Risk Frontiers and the Dissertation.

 Students then also select a suite of elective modules (another 60 credits).
 Students can choose to receive specialised scientific training in: